 Given the heavy traffic—both from motor vehicles and from pedestrians and bicyclists—in many areas in and around Chicago, it becomes crucial for operators of motor vehicles to pay attention to the road, those around them, and the rules of driving at all times.
 When a driver fails to do any of these three, they are making it far more likely for a car accident to occur.

-It’s a simple fact that human error causes most collisions.
+It’s a simple fact that human error is the reason most car accidents occur.
 According to the U.S. Department of Transportation, 94% of reported car crashes are caused by a driver making an error.
-While some accidents are caused by multiple drivers, most are caused by one driver making a mistake that could have been prevented.
+While some auto accidents are caused by multiple drivers, most are caused by one driver making a mistake that could have been prevented.
 When an individual or group causes a preventable mistake which results in harm—such as in the case of a serious car accident injury—that group or person can be held liable by civil laws in the United States.

 - Drunk driving – In 2016, over 10,000 people died in alcohol-impaired driving crashes nationwide.
 Drunk drivers continue to be one of top reasons accidents occur.